binipringle/crim-outline/index.md

 **Coincidental/responsive test: steps:** If there was an intervening cause, analyze the chain of causation.

+**Rule** A coincidental intervening cause is something that would have happened anyway.
+A coincidental intervening cause will break the chain of causation if it was unforeseeable.
+If the chain of causation is broken, the defendant’s act is not a proximate cause of the resulting harm.

 1. identify intervening causes
 2. determine whether each intervening cause is coincidental or responsive in relation to defendant’s act(s).
 3. then,